NHSDigital/immunisation-fhir-api/README.md

 ### VS Code

-The project must be opened as a multi-root workspace for VS Code to know that `backend` has its own environment.
+The project must be opened as a multi-root workspace for VS Code to know that specific lambdas (e.g. `backend`) have their own environment.
+This example is for `backend`; substitute another lambda name in where applicable.

 - Open the workspace `immunisation-fhir-api.code-workspace`.
 - Copy `backend/.vscode/settings.json.default` to `backend/.vscode/settings.json`, or merge the contents with your existing file.
+- Similarly, copy or merge `backend/.vscode/launch.json.default` to `backend/.vscode/launch.json`.

 VS Code will automatically use the `backend` environment when you're editing a file under `backend`.

 Depending on your existing setup VS Code might automatically choose the wrong virtualenvs.
 Change it with `Python: Select Interpreter`.

-The root (`immunisation-fhir-api`) should point to `/mnt/d/Source/immunisation-fhir-api/.venv/bin/python`.
+The root (`immunisation-fhir-api`) should point to the root `.venv`, e.g. `/mnt/d/Source/immunisation-fhir-api/.venv/bin/python`.

-`backend` should be pointing at `/mnt/d/Source/immunisation-fhir-api/backend/.venv/bin/python`
+Meanwhile, `backend` should be pointing at (e.g.) `/mnt/d/Source/immunisation-fhir-api/backend/.venv/bin/python`

+#### Running Unit Tests

+Note that unit tests can be run from the command line without VSCode configuration.

+In order that VSCode can resolve modules in unit tests, it needs the PYTHONPATH.
+This should be setup in `backend/.vscode/launch.json` (see above).

+**NOTE:** In order to run unit test suites, you may need to manually switch to the correct virtual environment each time you wish to run a different set of tests.
+To do this:
+- Show and Run Commands (Ctrl-Shift-P on Windows)
+    - Python: Create Environment
+    - Venv
+    - Select the `.venv` named for the test suite you wish to run, e.g. `backend`
+    - Use Existing
+- VSCode should now display a toast saying that the following environment is selected:
+    - (e.g.) `/mnt/d/Source/immunisation-fhir-api/backend/.venv/bin/python`

 ### IntelliJ